nathangiusti/Sisense/BackupDashboards/BackupDashboards.md

 python export_dashboards.py "C:\Somefolder\config.yaml"

 The YAML File

-The top of the YAML file defines the global variables that will be used for all dashboards
+Authentication:
-- username: The username of the sisense account used for exports
+The first section of the yaml file contains the username and password that will be used to log in to Sisense

-- password: The password of the sisense account used for exports
+The second section of the YAML file defines the global variables that will be used for all dashboards
 - format: Defines the format and additional parameters for exporting the dashboard
 	- file_type: png, pdf, or dash
 	- query_params: the query parameters to pass into the dashboard, these very by format, see the api documentaion for details